gerdstolpmann/simpleupload/README.md

 Notes:
  - The URL of the file server *must* be a secure one (https).
+ - A `proxyType` of `uplaodViaPUT` means that the file is sent to the file server with a `PUT` request.
  - The `proxyType` can also be set to `uploadViaPUTEnableGET` and in this case the proxy also responds to GET requests for the already uploaded files.
+ - The URL of the PUT requests is calculated by taking the URL of the file server, and by appending further path components.
+First, any path from the proxy request is added.
+Then, the file name of the uploaded file is added.

-Then, configure the simple-upload component like this:
+After that, configure the simple-upload component like this:

  - `url`: set this to `env.backendBaseURL + "/" + env.app + "/proxy/myFunnyProxyID/"`
  - `token`: set this to a valid AMP token, e.g. `env.token() |> string.ofToken`